joshsaintjacque/ignition/README.md

 ## Feature Flags with Flipper
 You can access the Flipper UI at `/flipper`, but you'll need to be logged in as an admin user (`current_user.admin?` must be true).

+## Use Binstubs for Common Commands
+This project comes with a few binstubs to make it easier to run common commands.
+You can run `bin/rails`, `bin/rspec`, and `bin/guard`.
+You can also run `bin/dev` to start the dev server.

 ## Running tests and security checks
-1. Run `script/test` to run the test suite and Brakeman to check for security issues.
+1. Run `scripts/test` to run the test suite and Brakeman to check for security issues.
+2. Run `scripts/coverage` to open the coverage report in the browser.
+3. Run `bin/guard` to run the specs for relevant files when they change.